 Figure 15 demonstrates how a Supplemental Sample email request should look.
-Whether the request is by email or phone, every request must contain the following information:
+Every request must contain the following information:

-- The subject line should read "Supp 609" if 609 is the ANUM being requested.

-- The total number of supplemental outlets requested is the first line in the body of the email.

-- Complete list of every outlet that cannot be completed in the ANUM with the following information included for each one:

-- Sample number (SNUM)

-- Non-completion 3 letter abbreviation

-- Date last visited

-- Detailed explanation of the Non-Completion
+- The subject line should read "Supp 609" if 609 is the ANUM being requested. - The total number of supplemental outlets requested is the first line in the body of the email. - Complete list of every outlet that cannot be completed in the ANUM with the following information included for each one: - Sample number (SNUM) - o Non-completion 3 letter abbreviation - Date last visited - o Detailed explanation of the Non-Completion